Ferdinand E. Kuhn: Studies

 Kuhn attended the local parochial and public high schools, graduating from Hume High School, then went to the University of Notre Dame, where he was a member of the University Baseball Association and the "Lemonnier Boat Club", a boat and rowing club on Saint Joseph's Lake.
-He graduated in 1883 with a BSc, a classmate of aeronautical expert Albert Francis Zahm.
+He studied chemistry, physics, and surveying, graduating in 1883 with a BSc.
 Kuhn received his Masters in 1885, and while pursuing that degree would present the gold medal given to the best science undergraduate at Notre Dame.

 Personal

 Kuhn was married to Katherine "Kate" Wall on April 15, 1885, in her hometown of Springfield, Kentucky.
-The marriage was performed by Joseph A. Hogarty, whose father sculpted the Henry Clay monument in Lexington.
+The marriage was performed by Joseph A. Hogarty, whose father assisted with the Henry Clay monument in Lexington.
 Kate Wall had attended Saint Mary's Academy, and was born in Wall, Pennsylvania, named for her father Frank Wall, a wealthy farmer and steamboat engineer from Ireland.

 They had nine children; six boys and three girls.
 Kuhn was the father of prominent Vanderbilt quarterback Doc Kuhn and, through another son, violinist Casper, the grandfather of NBC radio and television announcer Dick Dudley.
-He named one son Richard Dudley after Richard Houston Dudley.
+Kuhn named yet another son Richard Dudley after Richard Houston Dudley.

 Kuhn's house from 1898 until his death is now called Frassati House, and is the building on Vanderbilt's campus that houses the University's Catholic campus ministry.
 Kuhn was an active member of the Cathedral of the Incarnation.
 His mother had also attended the Church of the Assumption.